About the gins

 This almost pure alcohol then condenses into liquid form again - a very, very strong gin!

-We then move on to the diluton stage, using the purest, filtered Yorkshire water and only the 'hearts' (the highest quality liquid from the vapour infusion process).
+We then move on to the dilution stage, using the purest, filtered Yorkshire water and only the 'hearts' (the highest quality liquid from the vapour infusion process).

 These 'hearts' are mixed with the Yorkshire water until the gin is the required strength.
 (42.5% for all but Outlaw which is a rather stronger 57%!)

 While our traditional, labour-intensive and exacting techniques mean a higher price, they are justified by the superior quality and consistency of our gins.
-They mean we get it 100% right, 100% of the time.
+We've earned our Distillery of the Year 2021 title.

 In addition, the York Gin distillery is run on sustainable principles, using 100% green energy to power the still.